Ye-D/Meteor/README.md

 # Meteor: Improved Secure 3-Party Neural Network Inference with Reducing Online Communication Costs

-A privacy-preserving framework for efficient 3-party protocols tailored for neural networks.
+A privacy-preserving framework for efficient 3-party protocols tailored for neural networks, the paper is avaiable [eprint/2023/100](https://eprint.iacr.org/2023/100).
 This work builds on [Falcon](https://snwagh.github.io).

 ### Table of Contents